Juan-Nathan/btree-advanced-implementation/README.md

 This project implements a powerful and feature-rich **B-Tree** data structure in Python, extending the canonical CLRS version with advanced functionality such as:

-- Efficient insertion, deletion, and search
 - Order statistics
 - Range queries
 - Functional command-line interface (CLI)

-The implementation maintains subtree sizes to support statistical queries and uses a traversal-optimized structure to enable fast in-range searches.
+The implementation maintains subtree sizes to support efficient statistical operations and uses a traversal-optimized structure to enable fast range searches.

 ## Features